unicorn-bi/Unicorn-tDCS-Core-2/README.md

 Charging an empty Unicorn battery will take about 3 hours.

 **Warning:**<br>
-Do not over-discharge the Unicorn BCI Core-8 battery.
-Over-discharging can damage the Unicorn BCI Core-8 battery or reduce the performance and life-time.
+Do not over-discharge the Unicorn BCI tDCS Core-2battery.
+Over-discharging can damage the Unicorn BCI tDCS Core-2 battery or reduce the performance and life-time.

 **Warning:**<br>
-The Unicorn BCI Core-8 cell/battery would be at an over-discharged state by its self-discharge characteristics if the cell is not used for long time.
+The Unicorn BCI tDCS Core-2 cell/battery would be at an over-discharged state by its self-discharge characteristics if the cell is not used for long time.
 Over long storage periods, batteries should be cycled every 90 days.

 **Warning:**<br>
 Store in a 50 % charged state.
 Do not store at fully charged state (4.2V) for a long period of time.